Knightron1/Week-11/README.md

 Graph - A graph is a group of a finite number of vertices and edges that connect these vertices.
 The edges can be ‘directed’ (directed graph) and ‘undirected’ (undirected graph).
 Unlike trees, who maintain a parent-child relationship between their nodes (vertices), the nodes of the graph maintain a complex relationship among them.

-Hash Table - A graph is a group of a finite number of vertices and edges that connect these vertices.
-The edges can be ‘directed’ (directed graph) and ‘undirected’ (undirected graph).
-Unlike trees, who maintain a parent-child relationship between their nodes (vertices), the nodes of the graph maintain a complex relationship among them.
+Hash Table - Hash Table is a data structure which stores data in an associative manner.
+In a hash table, data is stored in an array format, where each data value has its own unique index value.
+Access of data becomes very fast if we know the index of the desired data.